No Fees Unless We Win (206) 919-3215

 - Property damages

 Your lawyer will help you file for as many damages as are applicable to your specific case.
 This ensures fair compensation for all types of damages that the injury incurred.
 Some of the most recent awards for brain-related injuries range from $100,000 to $26 million.
 Traumatic brain injuries can be life-altering.
-Seeking a personal injury lawyer will give you a fair chance in receiving compensation for this damage.
+Seeking a Seattle are personal injury lawyer will give you a fair chance in receiving compensation for this damage and help you work with your insurance company.

 Brain Injury Statistics